peerigon/clockodo/README.md

 ### addAbsence()

 Default behavior adds an absence for the user attached to the credentials given to the clockodo object.
-To add the absence for another user you can use the `userId` option if you have the permissions.
+To add the absence for another user you can use the `usersId` option if you have the permissions.

 #### Example: